 First, it creates a better experience for your visitors.
 Nobody likes clicking on a link and getting an error message.

 Second, it helps Google crawl and index your site more effectively.
-If Google crawls a page on your site and finds a broken link, it’s going to hurt your search rankings and SEO authority.
+If Google crawls a page on your site and finds a broken link, it will hurt your search rankings and SEO authority.
 The more broken links your site has, the more damage it’ll do to your rankings.

 Google considers broken links an indication that your site is outdated and poorly maintained.

-If you want to find and fix broken links on your site. we recommend using a tool like Screaming Frog.
+Suppose you want to find and fix broken links on your site.
+We recommend using a tool like Screaming Frog.
 It’s a crawler that will scan your site and identify all the broken links.
 Best of all, it’s free for sites with up to 500 pages!

 When scanning for crawl errors, you’ll want to…